Brendan Shanahan

-Brendan Frederick Shanahan (born January 23, 1969) is a Canadian professional ice hockey executive and former player who currently serves as the president and alternate governor for the Toronto Maple Leafs, having previously served as the director of player safety for the National Hockey League (NHL).
-Originally drafted by the New Jersey Devils second overall in the 1987 NHL Entry Draft, Shanahan played in the NHL with the New Jersey Devils (two stints), St. Louis Blues, Hartford Whalers, Detroit Red Wings, and New York Rangers.
+Brendan Frederick Shanahan (born January 23, 1969) is a Canadian professional ice hockey executive and former player who was the outgoing president and alternate governor for the Toronto Maple Leafs, having previously served as the director of player safety for the National Hockey League (NHL).
+On May 22, 2025 the Maple Leafs announced that Shanahan's time as president and alternate governor for the team would end on the expiration of his contract at the end of June 2025.
+Originally drafted by the New Jersey Devils second overall in the 1987 NHL entry draft, Shanahan played in the NHL with the New Jersey Devils (two stints), St. Louis Blues, Hartford Whalers, Detroit Red Wings, and New York Rangers.

 While playing with the Red Wings, he won three Stanley Cup championships (1997, 1998, 2002).
 In 2017 Shanahan was named one of the '100 Greatest NHL Players' in history.

-With his physical play and goal-scoring ability, Shanahan scored 656 goals in his NHL career spanning over 1,500 NHL games and, at the time of his retirement, was the leader among active NHL players for goals scored.
+Known for his physical play and goal-scoring ability, Shanahan scored 656 goals in his NHL career spanning over 1,500 NHL games and, at the time of his retirement, was the leader among active NHL players for goals scored.
 Shanahan is the only player in NHL history with over 600 goals and 2,000 penalty minutes.

 Competing for Canada internationally, Shanahan won a gold medal at the 1994 World Championships, 2002 Winter Olympics, and a 1991 Canada Cup championship.
 Having won what are considered the three most prominent team titles in ice hockey, an Olympic gold medal, a World Championship and a Stanley Cup, Shanahan is a member of the elite Triple Gold Club.
-Shanahan was inducted into the Hockey Hall of Fame on November 8, 2013, as a member of the Red Wings.
+Shanahan was inducted into the Hockey Hall of Fame on November 8, 2013.

 Playing career

 New Jersey Devils (1988–1991)

-Shanahan was drafted by the New Jersey Devils second overall in the 1987 NHL Entry Draft after Pierre Turgeon.
+Shanahan was drafted by the New Jersey Devils second overall in the 1987 NHL entry draft after Pierre Turgeon.
 Expectations for Shanahan were high after a stellar career with the London Knights of the Ontario Hockey League (OHL), with whom his number 19 has been retired.
 In his rookie season with the Devils, in 1987–88, he scored 26 points in 65 games as an 18-year-old.
 The following season, in 1988–89, he improved to 22 goals and 50 points.
 In his third NHL season, he emerged as a point-per-game producer with 72 points in 73 games and a top scorer with the Devils; his 30 goals finished tied for second in team goal-scoring behind John MacLean.
 In his fourth and final year of his initial stint with the Devils in 1990–91, he scored 29 goals and 66 points.
 At the age of 22, Shanahan was already an established scorer in the NHL.
 He had also played well in the Devils' playoff runs.